1 Introduction

 the number that is nearest to the mathematical value represented

-by the string; any other string is converted to
+by the string; any other string is converted to NaN. | FATAL ERROR |

-number | 0, +0, -0, NaN are converted to
+| number | 0, +0, -0, NaNare converted tofalse, other numbers are converted totrue | NaNis converted to 'NaN', +0 and -0 are

 converted to '0', positive infinity is converted to 'Infinity',